ziveso/rabbit-x-qualification/README.md

 4. Connect the backend using **_REST API_**.
 (2 pts)

 Invite guy.thitiwat@rabbitstale.com to the repository when you finish.
+(or thitiwat.thongbor@gmail.com, if email above is not exist.)

 #### Additional ( +1 pts )